rus0000/jsinheritance/README.md

 The prototypal inheritance chain is drawn in red.

-As you may see `Function` and `Object` are both functions, thus they both have a `prototype` property, which is a reference to another object, which is called "constructor prototype".
+As you may see `Function` and `Object` are both functions, thus they both have a `prototype` property, which holds a reference to another object, which is called "constructor prototype".

 `Function` and `Object` are both functions, thus their `__proto__` property, refers to `Function.prototype`, which itself has `__proto__` property referencing to `Object.prototype` and forming `prototypal inheritance chain`